BSBLDR301 Support Effective Workplace Relationships

 The term Work role refers to a person’s position on a team, while objectives refer to the goals and/or duties of their particular role.
 Each member of the team is responsible for specific tasks within an organisation, and the clearer a supervisor outlines how those those tasks are to be completed, the better they will be able to achieve them.

-For a supervisor or team leader to effectively delegate specific work tasks, however, they must understand the individual roles at the company; defining each person’s job, their responsibilities and success criteria within the team, ensuring that;
+For a supervisor to effectively delegate specific work tasks, however, they must understand the individual roles within the company; defining each person’s job, their responsibilities and success criteria within the team, ensuring that;

 everyone knows what they’re doing.
 When roles are clear, people know what is expected of them, how they are to behave and what they need to achieve.
 Then, too, if they can see the importance of their contribution to the team’s overall efforts they often feel more motivated to succeed in their role.